meonkeys/mesos-doc-test/Home.md

 Mesos runs on [Linux](https://github.com/mesos/mesos/wiki/Running-Mesos-On-Ubuntu-Linux-(Single-Node-Cluster)) and [Mac OS X](https://github.com/mesos/mesos/wiki/Running-Mesos-On-Mac-OS-X-(Single-Node-Cluster)), and has previously also been tested on OpenSolaris.
 You will need the following packages to run it:

-* g++ 4.1 or higher
+* g++ 4.1 or higher.
-* Python 2.6 (for the Mesos web UI)
-  * On Mac OS X 10.6 or earlier, get Python from [MacPorts](http://www.macports.org/) via `port install python2.6`, because OS X's version of Python is not 64-bit.
+* Python 2.6 (for the Mesos web UI).
+On Mac OS X 10.6 or earlier, get Python from [MacPorts](http://www.macports.org/) via `port install python2.6`, because OS X's version of Python is not 64-bit.
 * Java JDK 1.6 or higher.
 Mac OS X 10.6 users will need to install the JDK from http://connect.apple.com/ and set `JAVA_HEADERS=/System/Library/Frameworks/JavaVM.framework/Versions/A/Headers`.